cromanpa94/cromanpa94/README.md

 - I help maintaining [BayClump](https://github.com/Tripati-Lab/BayClump) with the amazing [Hannah Caroll](https://github.com/hannahcarroll) for the [Tripati lab at UCLA](http://atripati.bol.ucla.edu/)
 - I maintain the [Animal Chromosome Count database](https://cromanpa94.github.io/ACC/).
 The repo is [here](https://github.com/cromanpa94/ACC) and publication [here](https://doi.org/10.1111/jeb.13884).
 - I am working on [autogradeR](https://github.com/cromanpa94/autogradeR), a package to teach data science.

-## What am I working on right now?
-(Aug 2021) ✨
-- A new R package to perform phylogenetic analyses within R: [phruta](https://github.com/cromanpa94/phruta)
-- An R package to integrate BayesTraits and R: [rBT](https://github.com/cromanpa94/rBT)
-- I'm currently working on [salphycon](https://github.com/cromanpa94/salphycon), a shiny app that extends the functionality of `phruta`.
-- A shiny app to check for potential plagiarism in rmd, qmd, txt files. `plagiaRized` is available in the following [link](https://viz.datascience.arizona.edu/plagiarized/).

 ## Please do get in touch...💬